-Finally, the UN's Department of Political Affairs (DPA) and its Electoral Assistance Division (EAD) had a more prominent presence in the formulation of the Project Document than is often experienced in electoral support Programmes and worked closely with UNDP throughout the process.
-Given the role of the Special Adviser in the National Dialogue process and the fact that elections and constitutional referendum are integral to the transition process, a continuing close collaboration between the UNDP-managed election project and the Office of the Special Adviser especially in areas of policy, planning, electoral law reform, strategy, risk assessment and mitigation and planning is recommended through the creation of formal or informal linkages or structures.
+Finally, influenced by the presence and work of the UN Special Adviser on Yemen, the UN's Department of Political Affairs (DPA) and its Electoral Assistance Division (EAD) had a more prominent presence in the formulation of the Project Document than is often experienced in electoral support Programmes and worked closely with UNDP throughout the process.
+Given the continuing and highly respected role of the Special Adviser in the National Dialogue process and the fact that elections and constitutional referendum are integral to the transition process, a continuing close collaboration between the UNDP-managed election project and the Office of the Special Adviser especially in areas of policy, planning, electoral law reform, strategy, risk assessment and mitigation and planning is recommended through the creation of formal or informal linkages or structures.
 These are discussed in more detail in Section 4 (b) below.